blakeembrey/react-free-style/README.md

 ### HOC

 The `styled` function accepted a keyed map of styles and maps the styles to class names.
-It returns a HOC which provides the `styles` prop to the component.
+It returns a HOC which provides the `styles` and `freeStyle` props to the component.

 ```js
 const withStyle = styled({